 Larry Williams’ books are too numerous to list here.
 However, I would recommend his “Long-Term Secrets to Short-Term Trading”.
-This book focuses on trading index and bond futures and is particularly useful for trading Eminis.
+This book focuses on trading index and bond futures and is particularly useful for trading the Emini.
 A classic.

 Online, he appears to come in for a lot of criticism, which I feel is totally unwarranted.
 But that seems to be the nature of the web – so many people commenting when they’re not qualified to offer an opinion.
 Just my two cents.